vertelab/odoo-server-tools/comtemt_online/README.md

-CONTENT ONLINE
+CONTENT ONLINE<br>
-Make the use of module named "help_online" by adding content.
+Make the use of module named "help_online" by adding content.<br>
-When finish, the information will remain throught out any future upgrades. https://github.com/vertelab/web
+When finish, the information will remain throught out any future upgrades.<br>
+https://github.com/vertelab/web